-Welcome to our new 2020 guide to online counselling.
+Welcome to our guide to online counselling.
 This exciting and ever-evolving field of therapy has never more accessible to both therapists and clients.
 Here, we look at how to get started and what you should be aware of.

 - Introduction to online counselling